Mesi21/visionOfLife/README.md

 - [📝 License](#license)

-# 📖 Just Say It App - with Rails <a name="about-project"></a>
+# 📖 Vision Of Life - with Rails <a name="about-project"></a>

-** Just Say It App is a classic example of a blog.
-It shows the list of posts and empower readers to interact with them by adding comments and liking posts
+** The Vision of Life is a classic example of a blog.
+It lists all the posts and creates the possibility for the readers to interact with them by adding comments and liking posts

 ## 🛠 Built With <a name="built-with"></a>